There is a beautiful verse in the well-known Marian hymn, Immaculate Mary, that says:

 Human virtues acquired by education, by deliberate acts and by a perseverance ever renewed in repeated efforts are purified and elevated by divine grace.
 With God’s help, they forge character and give facility in the practice of the good.CCC #1810

 To reject patriotism as a civic virtue and harbor hatred for one’s country is a violation of the fourth commandment.
 To revise history, as is increasingly common in schools as an attempt to correct past injustices and undermine national pride, is to deceive children about their past and is an injustice in itself.

 As already stated, patriotism is not blind to injustice.
 Quite the contrary.
-A parent knows their child’s faults and corrects them out of love when they stray.
-Likewise, piety allows us to love the Church while regretting the failures of some of its members.
+As a parent knows their child’s faults and corrects them out of love when they stray, piety allows us to love the Church while regretting the failures of some of its members.
 Catholics cannot be blind to injustice within society, but they must love their homeland, and that love must inspire efforts to work peacefully toward the universal good of all citizens.

 Patriotism is a hallmark of the Regina Academies because our desire for all of our students is that they grow in virtue and love their country by fulfilling their obligations to God first, and then to one another as justice demands.

 Holy Mary, we pray for our mother the Church that we might serve her in true piety.
 We pray, too, for our country.
 May we have the courage to always pursue what is right and just for all people.

 Mary, Our Queen, grant us a greater love for both, that in serving God and country we may bring justice to all and true peace to the world.